 Punished: Louisville Teens Charged As Adults Are Almost Always Black

-Note: This story was reported in collaboration with Louisville Magazine and is featured in the January edition.
+Note: This story was reported in collaboration with Louisville Magazine.

 Aunts and uncles, cousins and friends — Aunt Cookie!
 Grandaddy Glen! — multiply every few minutes, compressing hip to hip on couches.
 Earlier, the gift of a ’97 Buick from his dad.
 And a rodeo of a March storm has left a rainbow over the Shawnee neighborhood in west Louisville.
 As far as 18th birthdays go, Tracey Wilson Jr. is having a good one.
 And he knows it.

 A little more than a week earlier, Tracey sat alone in his white cinderblock room at the Louisville Youth Detention Center downtown, dreading how his birthday may unfold.
 When he turned 18 at midnight, he would be escorted out.
 Officially an adult, he could no longer be housed with juveniles.
 He’d get loaded into a Metro Corrections vehicle that would drive around the corner and deposit him into the “adult jail,” a place Tracey could only imagine is all edges and land mines, especially for a wiry, 5-foot-8 newbie.

 Tracey had been arrested several months earlier, in October 2018.
 He was charged with robbery in the first degree, a class B felony.
 According to the Louisville Metro Police Department, Tracey acted as a lookout while two others robbed a convenience store at gunpoint.
 Tracey didn’t use the gun.
 Still, Kentucky law dictates that any juvenile, age 14 or older, who is involved in a felony with a firearm automatically gets bumped from juvenile court to adult circuit court.
 Though Tracey was 17 at the time of the alleged crime, he was charged as an adult and became known to the system as a “youthful offender.”